An in-depth look at the UK TV program performances

 Electric Light Orchestra

 Although this performance was a mimed only performance, it's one of the most memorable because of Jeff's appearance.
 Apparently Jeff was continuing to experiment with Roy Wood's outrageous stage appearance, as he wore heavy blue eye shadow, a pink boa, multi-colored striped pants, and a silver wig during the performance.
 It was quite outrageous.
 The original broadcast video of the performance in color was wiped from the BBC archives, but a black and white print that was prepared for foreign markets survives.
 Color images of Jeff in the outfit only survive in still pictures.
-This performance can be viewed HERE.

 February 15, 1973